The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Lowering the Learning Curve**

-1) First of all: read the manuals, cookbooks etc. There is a lot of documentation to explain what, why and how things work.
+1) First of all: read the weblinks on this web page!
+They paint the picture!
+Then read the cookbooks, manuals etc.
+- There is a lot of documentation to explain what, why and how things work.
 Don't be smart, read it first!
-It will be time well spent!
+- It will be reading time well spent!
 There is no 'black magic' left, once explained!

 2) Second: study the installation scripts and example scripts!
 - For programming with Python scripts and Jupyter Notebooks, TypeScript/JavaScript scripts and bash shell scripts, these scripts and notebooks are used in the simplest way possible and all source code and parameters used are explained in the documentation and in in-line source code comments.
 - There are also many installation-, import-, export- and conversion scripts to work fast and install and run without errors but also to help in learning how things actually work!

 3) Third: remember in programming 'a point is not a comma'!
-Typos are made easy but finding them to correct can be really hard!
+- Typos are easy to make, but finding them to correct can be really hard!
-So first read carefully until you understand and only then grab your keyboard!
+- So first read carefully until you understand and only then grab your keyboard!
-When coding: type slow and read your code back!
+- When coding: type slow and read your code back!

 4) Finally: make copies of files before you change them!!!
 - If you want to experiment with building the VMs for the Workshop or the Course